 On the drive back to camp after the day in the big smoke of the metropolis of Maun we entered a Tamboti grove and saw two leopard cubs in the road.
 They split and ran off to left and right, then ran alongside of us on either side for a minute calling to each other before we moved off and let them be.

 We enjoyed mekoro trips, game drives & walks and afternoon boat trips stretching into evenings watching the sunset from the boat while fishing for silver catfish or silvertooth barbel – I forget what they called them.
-Later, wading in thigh-deep water sorting out the pumps.
+Later, wading in thigh-deep water sorting out the pumps, earning my keep as a guest of the lodge managers.
 Only afterwards did I think hmm, crocs.

 Visited Rann’s camp for lunch where Keith and Angie Rowles were our hosts.
 That’s where we first heard the now-common salute before starting a meal: “Born Up a Tree.”